 Mixing Up The Cornbread Batter

 Now I pulled the hot skillet from the oven and greased the bottom of the skillet with unsalted butter.
-Again, this is to assure that buttery crisp crust that we love so much!
+This is to assure that buttery crisp crust that we love so much!

-As a side note – look at that beautiful pitch-black flawless cast iron surface.
-It’s had over 75 years of TLC and it holds many more years than that in its future! (sigh….)
+As a side note – look at that beautiful pitch-black flawless cast iron surface of my grandmother’s antique skillet.
+It’s had almost 100 years of TLC and it holds many more years than that in its future! (sigh….)
 Oops, off track again…